tradle/react-native-level/README.md

 levelup API wrapper for react-native AsyncStorage.

-This modules uses our other module [asyncstorage-down](https://github.com/tradle/asyncstorage-down), which does all the work
+This modules is a wrapper for our other module [asyncstorage-down](https://github.com/tradle/asyncstorage-down), which does all the real work

 ```js
 var level = require('react-level')